oslokommune/okctl/userdocs/src/help/common-issues.md

 Initialize `pass` as described in [Prerequisites](../../getting-started/prerequisites/#initialize-pass).

-##`okctl delete cluster` fails
+##okctl delete cluster fails

 In some cases, it's possible to fix the issue and run `okctl delete cluster` again.
-However, it's too hard giving a a guide for fixing such issues here.
-Ask us if you want support with this.
+We cannot give a guide general guide for fixing this here, but ask us if you want support with this.

 If not, you can proceed to delete the cluster manually, as described below.